 StatisticsTo learn from the data

+VisualizationCommunicating the results effectively

+I’d suggest adding one more vital skill: “reasoning about uncertainty (knowing what you know and what you don’t know, being both curious and skeptical about what you think you know, and how to deal responsibly with what you don’t know)”

+AR: Excellent point.
+I did try to reference this in the “But we will fall off the edge of the world” section below.
+I would also agree it is more important than that, but at this point I’d rather it be a blog post later than a new section here.

-VisualizationCommunicating the results effectively It’d be easy for us to label each one of these skills as the most important, but in reality, the whole is greater than the sum of its parts.
+It might be easy to label any one of these skills as the most important, but in reality, the whole is greater than the sum of its parts.
 Each of these contributes a significant and important piece to the workings of security data science.

 Domain Expertise

-Saying that a data scientist needs domain expertise should go without saying and it may seem obvious when we lay it out like this, but data analysis is most meaningful when performed with a higher purpose in mind.
-It is our experience with information security that will guide the direction of the analysis, provide context to the data and help apply meaning to the results.
-In other words, domain expertise is beneficial in the beginning, middle and end of all of our data analysis efforts.
+The fact that a data scientist needs domain expertise should go without saying and it may seem obvious, but data analysis is only meaningful when performed with a higher purpose in mind.
+It’s your experience with information security that will guide the direction of the analysis, provide context to the data, and help apply meaning to the results.
+In other words, domain expertise is beneficial in the beginning, middle, and end of all your data analysis efforts.

+And Why Expertise Shouldn’t Get in the Way

-If you are reading this book, it is probably safe for us to assume that you already see value in moving towards a data-driven approach in information security.
-Therefore, rather than spend the effort discussing the benefits of domain expertise in data analysis, we will cover some objections readers may likely encounter as other domain experts (or skeptical leadership) are brought into the data analysis effort.“People are smarter than models.”
+We are probably preaching to the choir here.
+If you are reading this book, it is probably safe to assume that you have domain expertise and see value in moving toward a data-driven approach in information security.
+Therefore, rather than spend the effort discussing the benefits of domain expertise in data analysis, this section covers some objections you might encounter as other domain experts (or skeptical leadership) are brought into the data analysis effort.

+The discussion below is excellent, but needs better set-up, maybe even in the title of this section: “Domain Expertise – And Why It Shouldn’t Stand In the Way”

+AR: created a subsection in here and tried to set it up a little better in the opening paragraph

+“People are smarter than models.”
 There are those who hold the opinion that people will always outperform algorithms (or statistics, or models) and there is some truth to this.
-Teaching a machine, for example, to catch a fly ball is a remarkably challenging and it may never outperform a person catching a fly ball.
-But as Kahneman and Klein point out in their 2009 paper, determining when people will outperform algorithms is heavily dependent on the environment for the task.
+Teaching a machine, for example, to catch a fly ball is remarkably challenging.
+As Kahneman and Klein point out in their 2009 paper, however, determining when people will outperform algorithms is heavily dependent on the environment of the task.
 If the environment is complex and feedback is delayed or ambiguous, algorithms will generally and relatively consistently outperform human judgment.
-So the question then becomes how complex is the security of our information systems and how clear is our feedback?
-When we make a change, or add a control, how much feedback do we receive on how well it is actually protecting the information asset?
+So, the question then becomes, how complex is the security of the information systems and how clear is the feedback?
+When you make a change or add a security control, how much feedback do you receive on how well it is actually protecting the information asset?